fleetboard-io/fleetboard/README.md

 It consists of several parts for networking between clusters:

-- ovnmaster it builds an `ovs` for in-cluster traffic manage which is parallel with native cluster CNI and IPAM for second network interface
 - nri-controller add second network interface when pod created.
 - octopus manages secure tunnels between hub and clusters, sync multi cluster services related resource across clusters
 - crossdns provides DNS discovery of Services across clusters.